 They say a photo is worth a thousand words and it’s true.
 It’s vital in PR and marketing for any small business owner or start-up founder to make sure your images convey the right message to your audience.
 If someone knew nothing about your business or you personally, other than what they could see from a single photo, how would they describe you/your business?

-We are living in an increasingly image-led world and we’ve all seen the Linked In profile photo mistakes that are a real turn off when someone has asked you to connect – there are some handy tips on what NOT to do here and it’s really worth taking a look at some more of them here.
+We are living in an increasingly image-led world and we’ve all seen the Linked In profile photo mistakes that are a real turn off when someone has asked you to connect – there are some handy tips (and screamingly funny photos) on what NOT to do here and it’s really worth taking a look at some more of them here.